mohmiim/MLIntroduction/session-2/README.md

                metrics=['accuracy'])
    ```

-   You will notice that i am using more nodes in each layers than before, and i set my input to be and array or (100,100,3) as we explained before, but neural net Dense layer expects a vector, that is why we use the layer type Flatten which will basically convert our input into a vector
+   You will notice that I am using more nodes in each layer than before, and I set my input to be an array of (100,100,3) as we explained before, but neural net Dense layer expects a vector, that is why we use the layer type Flatten to convert our input to a vector

-   You will also notice that my output layer has 2 nodes since i have 2 classes of output to identify, Bar chart and Pie chart, and the loss function i am using here is the categorical crossentropy since my output is more than one class.
+   You will also notice that my output layer has 2 nodes since i have 2 classes of output to identify, Bar chart and Pie chart, and the loss function I am using here is the categorical crossentropy since my output is more than one class.

-   To get an idea how big is this model, use the summary function to display it, like this
+   To get an idea of how big is this model, use the summary function to display it, like this

    ```python
  model.summary()